ethereum-optimism/specs/specs/interop/derivation.md

 There must be sufficient gas available in the block to destroy deposit context.
 There's no guarantee on the minimum gas available for the second L1 attributes transaction as the block may be filled by the other deposit transactions.
-As a consequence, a deposit context may spill onto multiple blocks.
+As a consequence, a deposit context may spill into multiple blocks.

 This will be fixed in the future.